The value of specialist medical negligence solicitors

 This may well mean that your case will proceed faster, because it will be handled more efficiently and effectively in order to achieve the best outcome for you.

-Knowing the difference between medical negligence and personal injury
+What’s the difference between medical negligence solicitors and personal injury lawyers?

-So what is the problem with approaching a personal injury specialist to investigate and support your claim?
-As above, this is a matter of the experience and specific expertise of the lawyer who works for you.
+So what is the downside of approaching a personal injury specialist to investigate and support your claim?
+As set out above, this is a question of the experience and specific expertise of the lawyer who works for you.

-Medical negligence covers a broad range of scenarios and applies to many healthcare providers.
-We do not just focus on suing the NHS for negligence; we help clients bring claims against private GPs, midwives, dentists, opticians, physiotherapists and other professionals who have caused them harm.
+Medical negligence covers a broad range of scenarios and applies to many healthcare settings and providers.
+We do not focus on suing the NHS for negligence; we help clients bring claims against private consultants, GPs, midwives, dentists, opticians, physiotherapists and other healthcare professionals who have caused them harm.

 Differences between medical negligence solicitors and personal injury solicitors